PhangsTeam/sfng-docs/database_spec.md

 5. Specified resolution using `BMAJ`, `BMIN` and `BPA`.
 Standard is to have `BMIN` and `BMAX` are in decimal degrees and `BPA` is in degrees east of north.
 6. For spectral line data, the rest frequency in units specified by `RESTFRQ` in units of Hz.
 7. For spectral line data, the spectral resolution in units of the spectral axis using keyword `SPECRES`
-8. Individual spectra should be grouped by galaxies and stored as FITS BINTABLES.
+8. Individual spectra should be grouped by galaxy and stored as FITS BINTABLEs.
 9. Units for the axes using `CUNITn` keywords.
 This is quite rare in FITS files.

 Missing keywords that describe the data, especially `BUNIT`, `BMAJ`, `BMIN`, `BPA`, `SPECRES`,`CUNITn` which are common for radio data but less so for optical, can be specified at the beginning of the README file for all files in the directory.